Richard Finch (producer)

-Richard Raymond Finch (born January 23, 1954) is an American songwriter, producer, engineer, and song arranger.
+Richard Raymond Finch (born January 23, 1954) is an American songwriter, producer, and arranger.
 He is best known as the co-founder, producer and former bass guitar player of KC and the Sunshine Band.
-Along with Harry Wayne Casey, he co-wrote six No. 1 Billboard Hot 100 hits.
+Along with Harry Wayne Casey, he co-wrote the majority of the KC and the Sunshine Band music catalog, to include five No. 1 Billboard Hot 100 hits.

 Biography

-Born in Indianapolis, Indiana, Finch's family moved to Hialeah, Florida, when he was an infant.
-At five years old and the second youngest of five children, Finch's father died unexpectedly leaving his mother to raise Finch and his four siblings alone.
+Born in Indianapolis, Indiana, the second youngest of five children, Finch moved with his family to Hialeah, Florida, when he was an infant.
+When Finch was five, his father died unexpectedly, leaving his mother to raise Finch and his four siblings alone.
 His favorite group growing up was The Beatles.
-His musical tastes grew to include soul and country and western music.
+His musical tastes grew to include soul and country music.
 In his early teens, Finch got his first electric bass guitar and began to learn country music bass lines.
 He joined several country bands before joining the band Ball & Chain.

 Finch became interested in audio recording techniques while working at an Opa Locka, Florida electronics and record store.
 A schoolmate introduced him to the singer-songwriter Clarence Reid from TK Records.
 His high school attendance suffered as he spent every free moment at TK Records and unbeknownst to his mother, he dropped out of high school his sophomore year and shortly thereafter was hired as a part-time recording engineer for the label.
-Henry Stone and Clarence Reid introduced Finch to Harry Wayne Casey, three years his senior, who was hired to work in the shipping department and act as TK's occasional receptionist.
-Prior to his introduction to Casey, Finch had already established himself at TK as a skilled engineer, with numerous singles recorded before the age of 17, including various tracks for the Allman Brothers and Mother's Finest.
+Henry Stone, Clarence Reid and Willie Clark (in a comment to SongFacts on an interview conducted with Finch in 2010) introduced Finch to Harry Wayne Casey, three years his senior.
+Casey was hired to work in the shipping department and act as TK's occasional receptionist.

+Prior to his introduction to Casey, Finch had already established himself at TK as a skilled engineer, with numerous singles produced before the age of 17, including various tracks for the Allman Brothers and Mother's Finest. and in 1972, 'Have A Good Time' for recording artist Jack Vino for Steve Alaimo and TK Records on the Bell Records Label.